postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 1. Select **Private API Network**.
 1. Turn on the API approval process.  <!-- TODO: screenshot -->

-Once the approval process is turned on, any team member with an API Editor role can [request to add an API to the Private API Network](<!-- TODO:  -->).
+Once you have turned on the approval process, any team member with an API Editor role can [request to add an API to the Private API Network](<!-- TODO:  -->).

-### Editor: Requesting to add an API to the Private API Network
+### Editor: Requesting to add an API

-Users with an Editor role for an API can request that an API be added to the Private API Network.
+Users with an Editor role for an API can request to add an API to the Private API Network.

 From the API overview: